 Director/Screenplay – Ken Wiederhorn, Producer – Tom Fox, Photography – Robert Elswit, Music – J. Peter Robinson, Music Supervisor – David Chackler, Special Effects – Geno Crum, Terry Frazee & Gene Grigg, Makeup Effects – Kenny Myers, Art Direction – Dale Allan Pelton.
 Production Company – Greenfox Productions

-James Karen (Ed), Thom Matthews (Joey), Michael Kenworthy (Jesse Wilson), Dana Ashbrook (Tom Essex), Marsha Dietlein (Lucy Wilson), Suzanne Snyder (Brenda), Brian Peck (Doc Mandel), Thor Van Lingen (Billy), Jason Hogan (Johnny)
+James Karen (Ed), Thom Mathews (Joey), Michael Kenworthy (Jesse Wilson), Dana Ashbrook (Tom Essex), Marsha Dietlein (Lucy Wilson), Suzanne Snyder (Brenda), Brian Peck (Doc Mandel), Thor Van Lingen (Billy), Jason Hogan (Johnny)

 Two canisters of zombifying gas fall from the back of a military convoy as it passes through the town of Westvale and roll down into a drainage culvert near the town’s graveyard.
 There two bullies initiating a young kid into their gang accidentally open one of the canisters and become infected.
 The gas spreads through the graveyard and soon the town is overrun as the dead start coming back to life, seeking the brains of the living.